hm-harshit/Tinder-Unblur-Likes/README.md

-# Tinder Unblur Likes
+# Tinder Unblur Photos Who Likes You

-Tinder Unblur Likes is an open-source JavaScript project aimed at providing Tinder users with the ability to unblur the likes they receive on their profiles.
+Tinder Unblur Photos Who Likes You is an open-source JavaScript project aimed at providing Tinder users with the ability to unblur the photos of users who liked their profiles.
 This project was created to enhance the user experience on Tinder by offering a glimpse into the profiles that have already liked them without requiring a paid subscription.

 ## Features

-* Unblur Tinder likes without requiring Tinder Gold or Tinder Plus subscription.
+* Unblur photos of Tinder users who liked you without requiring Tinder Gold or Tinder Plus subscription.
 * Simple and easy-to-use console script.
 * Compatible with modern web browsers.
 * User privacy maintained - no login credentials required.

 ## How it works

-The Tinder Unblur Likes project contains a JavaScript console script that manipulates the DOM elements of the Tinder web interface to unblur the images associated with the likes on a user's profile.
+The Tinder Unblur Photos Who Likes You project contains a JavaScript console script that manipulates the DOM elements of the Tinder web interface to unblur the images associated with the likes on a user's profile.

 ## Usage